pietroppeter/wordle-it/README.md

 https://pietroppeter.github.io/wordle-it/wordle.html

-An italian version of https://powerlanguage.co.uk/wordle/
+An italian version of https://powerlanguage.co.uk/wordle/.
+Waiting from official approval (if not approved this will be taken down): https://twitter.com/pietroppeter/status/1477993203425030144?s=20

 Basically it just replaces two list of words in original javascript.
 The hint for this came to me from: https://bert.org/2021/11/24/the-best-starting-word-in-wordle/